 The plan remains in effect for this school year and throughout summer school.
 It is applicable for all activities on campus and all school -related and school-sponsored activities off campus.
 The plan will be updated annually.
 It will be made available on each campus and on the district's website at w3.lisd.org.
 The plan will be monitored at a district and a campus level every six weeks.
-Staff and administrators will attend yearly training and will meet on a monthly basis to review data, make adjustments and conduct additional training as needed.
+Staff and administrators will attend yearly training and will meet monthly to review data, adjust and conduct additional training as needed.